isocpp/CppCoreGuidelines/CppCoreGuidelines.md

         // ...
         ~X() { delete[] owning_ptr; }
     private:
-        T* owning_ptr;  // bad, but just for example.
-See R.20 };
+        T* owning_ptr;  // bad (See R.20) but used in the example because
+                        // it requires a manual move assignment };

     X& X::operator=(X&& a) noexcept